-Combination offset occur when both lateral and longitudinal offsets exist in the same wagon.
-When in combination the individual acceptable lateral and longitudinal, parameters reduce.
+Combination offsets occur when both lateral and longitudinal offsets exist in the same wagon.
+It is particularly difficult to visually or site assess a combination offset.
+However, it should be recognised that when in combination the individual acceptable lateral and longitudinal, parameters reduce.